sischei/Deep_Learning_Intro/README.md

 **Prerequisites:**

+* Calculus and statistics.
-Undergraduate calculus and statistics.
-Experience in any programming language such as Python is a plus.
-Participants are encouraged to bring their research projects to be discussed.
+* Experience in the Python programming language
+* Participants are encouraged to bring their research projects to be discussed.

 ### Topics